wallentx/termdvd/README.md

 will make the DVD screen be 30 rows long and 60 columns wide.

-If you only want to change the row count, you only need to issue on argument.
+If you only want to change the row count, you only need to issue one argument.
 For example:

 `termdvd.py 30`